gbif/ipt/Launch.md

     * The translation pull request from Crowdin should be merged.
     * Open the [UAT IPT](https://ipt.gbif-uat.org/) to volunteer translators to verify their work in vivo (see step below).
 4. Test release candidate
-    * Update the [UAT IPT](https://ipt.gbif-uat.org/) with the release candidate
+    * Update the [UAT IPT](https://ipt.gbif-uat.org/) with the release candidate.
+There is a helper script in `/etc/ipt/upgrade`.
     * When it makes sense, invite volunteer testers to join efforts by sending an invitation to the [IPT mailing list](https://lists.gbif.org/mailman/listinfo/ipt) explaining how to request an account on the [UAT IPT](https://ipt.gbif-uat.org/) and what areas of testing to focus on.
-    * Test new features - issues labelled as `Enhancement`.
+    * Test new features — issues labelled as `Enhancement`.
 Directly involve the reporter of the enhancement in testing, to verify its implementation meets their expectations.
-    * Test bug fixes - issues labelled as `Bug`.
+    * Test bug fixes — issues labelled as `Bug`.
 Try to reproduce the bug following the detailed instructions provided in the issue description.
     * Test all areas possibly affected by code changes.
 Build a list of affected areas to test by scanning the commit history.
     * Always ensure that GBIF can index the data published by the IPT, for example using the new GBIF Data Validator.
     * Put on different user hats, testing as an 'Admin', 'Manager' and 'Manager with registration rights'.